-EN105;106 Fundamentals of English

-Composition I & II 3-6 credits

-Assistance in developing efficient written communication skills, in clarity of thought and expression, in sense of writing style, and in elimination of common grammatical and mechanical errors.
+EN105;106 Essentials of Academic Writing I and II 3-6 credits Support in developing efficient writing skills, critical reading/thinking skills, strong sentence-level skills, and basics in MLA documentation style, in preparation for success in EN111 and EN112.
 These developmental writing courses count towards the degree but do not fulfill the university writing requirement.
 Prerequisite for EN106: Placement or a grade of C or better in EN105.

-EN111;112 Academic Writing & Research I & II 6 credits

-Practice in the process and production of academic writing and research.
+EN111;112 Academic Writing & Research I & II 6 credits Practice in the process and production of academic writing and research.
 Emphasis on the major strategies for organizing expository and persuasive writing, the relationship of the writer and audience, and the use of documented supporting evidence.
 An argument-based research paper is required and completed under supervision.
 Basic oral presentation skills are introduced and integrated into class activities.
 These courses fulfill the university writing requirement.
 Offered yearly.
 Prerequisite for EN111: Placement or a grade of C or better in EN106: Prerequisite for EN112: a grade of C or better in EN111.
 Students must earn a grade of C or better in EN111 and EN112 to meet general education requirement.

-EN113.114 American Literature I & II 3-6 credits
+EN113,114 American Literature I & II 3-6 credits